Michael Sars Centre History

 Start-up funding was obtained in 1996 from the Research Council of Norway (NFR), the Ministry of Education and Research, and the University of Bergen.
 It was used to recruit 5 groups in operation from 1999.
 From 2003, when EMBL attributed to the Michael Sars Centre one of its few partnerships, funding for 10 years from NFR with a gradually increased contribution from UiB permitted an expansion up to 8 research groups.
 The Centre then received another ten years of funding for the period 2013-2022 from the same sources and it currently hosts 6 full research groups and one associated group from UiB.

-The Michael Sars Centre is located in the modern facilities of the Bergen High Technology Centre at Marineholmen, together with three other University of Bergen departments of the faculty of Mathematics and Natural Sciences (Molecular Biology and Biology now merged, and Informatics).
+The Michael Sars Centre is located in the modern facilities of the Bergen High Technology Centre at Marineholmen, together with three other University of Bergen departments of the Faculty of Science and Technology (Molecular Biology and Biology now merged, and Informatics).
 It was originally placed within a research foundation (UNIFOB) controlled by the University of Bergen.
 This foundation was then transformed into UNI RESEARCH AS.
 In 2015, the Michael Sars Centre was integrated into the University, though placed outside faculties and reporting to the Rector via its own Board.
 Evaluations of the research groups and recruitment of group leaders are carried out using the recommendations of the Sars Centre Scientific Advisory Committee (SAC), composed of external members from the international community.

 Like at EMBL, Michael Sars Centre group leaders obtain funding and have access to excellent infrastructures for a limited period of time (6 + 4 years), after which they can be appointed at local or foreign institutions.
 All groups currently appointed carry out basic research acting on the research program "comparative molecular biology of marine animals".
 Other programs may be established in the future as new groups are hired.
 The program is defined by the Sars Centre Director and the SAC and described in the contract with NFR.